PCJones/splinterlands-tools/README.md

 **Urgently needed features/updates**:
 - Replace HttpWebRequest class with an HttpClient that supports gzip compression to avoid hitting splinterlands API limit
 - Add a feature to unstake SPS

-## Reward Statistics Tool Features
--  Creates an Excel sheet (.csv) of all your accounts quest/season reward for every day